 - When you transfer the chat to another agent, check to see if the agent is online.
 If the agent is online, you'll see a green circle and dot around their profile image in the Assignee menu.

-- If you transfer a chat to an offline agent, the chat is ended and the ticket is added to the agent's queue.
+- If you transfer a chat to an offline agent, the chat is ended and the ticket is assigned to the agent's queue.

 - You can transfer the chat to another group.